fasal2/ignite-day2-aks/README.md

 * Enforcement - Disabled
 * Select __Review + Create__

-__We will come back to look at how policies work in a later section, as it takes a few minutes for them to initialize and take effect.__
+__We will come back to look at how policies work in a later section, as it takes some time for them to initialize and take effect.__

 ## Scale Application